neuroinformatics-unit/datashuttle/docs/source/pages/user_guides/update-configs.md

 # Update Configs

-The project configs can be updated at any time following the initial setup.
+The project configs can be updated at any time following the initial set up.

 ::::{tab-set}